 The module develops in lectures, case studies' analysis, invited external experts' presentations, and in class discussions.
 Students are expected to be prepared and actively participate in class and to engage in discussions.

-Final written exam: 100% of final grade
+- Module project: 40% of final grade - Final written exam: 60% of final grade